 As the name would suggest, with self-directed IRAs, you decide where these investments are made – not an administrator.
 Instead, you have a “custodian” appointed by the IRS – you can direct this entity to make purchases for you through what becomes a separate account.
 Essentially, any property purchased under this agreement belongs to this IRS entity and your IRA, not you directly.

-There are several distinct positives with a self-directing IRA:
+There are several distinct positives to a self-directing IRA:

 There are also a few things to watch out for here: